LED modules per meter

 When buying LED strip there are several parameters you should be looking at.
 One of those is how many LED modules have been placed per meter of strip.
 Price is very often directly tied to this parameter because the higher the density of LED modules on a strip the more the cost of the strip will be!

 Common values are given in either LEDs/m or total amount of LEDs per 5 meter (length most strip gets sold in).
-Take a look at this table and then the picture below it illustration the difference.
+Take a look at this following illustration and the table below it to see the difference it makes for the total numbers.

 Picture by BTF-Lighting